At a Glance

 One Dupont Circle NW, Suite 320, Washington, DC 20036

-- The University’s bachelor’s degree in Nuclear Energy Engineering Technology is accredited by the Engineering Technology Accreditation Commission of ABET.
+- The University’s bachelor’s degree in Nuclear Energy Engineering Technology and Electronic Systems Engineering Technology are accredited by the Engineering Technology Accreditation Commission of ABET.

 Engineering Technology Accreditation Commission of ABET